 Forest Avenue, now called Martin Luther King, Jr. Boulevard, became the place to stroll or drive for a taste of Black Dallas.
 The Black businesses and history of this street is too numerous to mention in a small space, but you can see many restored residences along the South Blvd/Park Row historic district.
 Cultural Trivia: Martin Luther King Jr Blvd intersects with Malcolm X Boulevard in South Dallas.

 Dallas African Americans used the courts and direct protests in the 1950s and 1960s to win access to public services throughout the state.
 As the walls of segregation came down, African-Americans quality of life in Dallas improved economically and politically.
 Joe Lockridge of Dallas was elected to state senate in 1966.

 Similar to Atlanta and Houston, a huge African-American middle class developed in this era of the New South.
-Dallas has been named “one of the ten best cities for African-Americans to live” because of the economic, social, political, and opportunities available.
+Dallas has been named one of the 10 Best Cities for African-Americans to live because of the economic, social and political opportunities available.
 Although Black Dallas shares its penchant for low taxes, entrepreneurial activity and spiritual matters, it has distinctly different political views from most other citizens in the metroplex.
-Big D has had a well-respected black mayor and a black police chief.